-Cordless and compact stick vacuum with brushroll and crevice attachments.
-Features bagless collection with a 0.54-liter container that is easy to empty.
-Runs on a rechargeable battery and lasts about 40 minutes on low speed.
+Cordless and compact stick vacuum with brush roll and crevice attachments.
+Bagless collection with 0.54-liter container empties easily.
+Rechargeable battery provides about 40 minutes of runtime at low speed.

 Battery may need to be replaced after some time.